 - Funds in college savings plans;

 Even if it has already been made, your judgment can be settled less.
 Your Texas attorney knows the steps to take to negotiate with creditors, including assessing the amount due in the court order, determining with your help what amount can actually be paid, making contact with the creditor or creditor’s attorney to propose an offer, negotiating, drafting a fair settlement agreement, and ultimately, getting you to a Satisfaction of Judgment.

 Post-judgment Attorney Seth Kretzer Can Help

 If you are trying to settle a judgment, you will need a lawyer with specific experience on judgments in Texas and who has the right knowledge and resources to help you.
-Contact the Law Offices of Seth Kretzer online today to schedule a consultation regarding your case.
+Contact the Law Offices of Kretzer and Volberding P.C. online today to schedule a consultation regarding your case.